daxcee/sahat.github.com/thinfonttheme/_posts/2014-02-24-implementing-password-reset-in-nodejs.md

 ---

-In this tutorial, we'll go over how to create "forgot password" feature using Express, MongoDB, Passport and Nodemailer.
+In this tutorial, we'll go over how to create "forgot your password" feature using Express, MongoDB, Passport and Nodemailer.
 We will build a complete application from scratch.
-This guide assumes as little possible, and thus covers some basics along the way.
+This guide assumes as little possible, and thus covers some basic stuff along the way.

 > To see password reset in action, check out this [live demo](http://hackathonstarter.herokuapp.com/).

 At the very least I assume you have already installed Node.js.
-So, let's begin by installing Express if you don't have that already:
+So, let's begin by installing Express, if you don't have that already:

 ```
 sudo npm install -g express